-So we take shampoo and showergel or soap, toothbrush and toothpaste, razor, deodorant, suncream and aftersun (depending on where you go coconut oil or aloe vera works great as after sun treat!), mosquito spray (usually good to buy at the destination), travel towels, personal medication, laundry detergent.
-An article for female products is coming soon!
+So we take shampoo and showergel or soap, toothbrush and toothpaste, razor, deodorant, suncream (natural and reef friendly) and aftersun (depending on where you go coconut oil or aloe vera works great as after sun treat!), mosquito spray (usually good to buy at the destination), travel towels, personal medication, laundry detergent.

-We usually take a travel guide, a headlamp/flashlight with extra batteries, earplugs, a small knive, drinking bottles, a small paper notebook and a pen, a mosquitonet, sewing kit and small locks.
+We usually take a travel guide, a headlamp/flashlight with extra batteries, earplugs, a small knive, drinking bottles (our bottle, Liams bottle), a small paper notebook and a pen, a mosquitonet, sewing kit and small locks.
 Of course our electronical and camera equipment cannot be left home neither.
 This usually includes the camera plus lenses, GoPro and phone.
 Don’t forget the batteries, chargers and extra SD-cards.